AirMettle/AirTree/docs/cli.md

 ## `airtree query`

-All queries operate directly on a generated `.bin` histogram.
+All queries operate directly on a generated `.airtree` histogram.
 They are extremely fast — the trie is parsed in place.

 ```bash